-Even the lowest paid expat jobs in Thailand massively outweigh the average Thai wage; so why oh why do we continue to grumble and begrudge those with low salaries access to museums and local attractions at a discounted rate?
+Even the lowest paid expat jobs in Thailand massively outweigh the average Thai wage; so should we continue to grumble and begrudge those with very low salaries access to museums and local attractions at a discounted rate?

-When we complain how unfair it is that a dual economy exists, we should stop in our self-serving tracks and think for a moment; do we want museums and places of cultural interest to solely be accessible to foreigners and middle/upper class Thais by there being one price for all?
+When we complain how unfair it is that a dual economy exists, we should think for a moment: do we want museums and places of cultural interest to solely be accessible to foreigners and middle/upper class Thais by there being one price for all?